zhengchang907/arm-oraclelinux-wls/subtemplate-src/admin-customDNSTemplate.md

 We provide an automation script to configure a custom DNS alias.
 The script lets you do the following:

-  * If you have an Azure DNS Zone, it will create a DNS alias for the admin console and application gateway on the existing DNS Zone.
+  * If you have an Azure DNS Zone, it will create a DNS alias for the admin console on the existing DNS Zone.
-  * If you don't have an Azure DNS Zone, it will create the DNS Zone in the same resource group as the WebLogic cluster, then create the DNS alias for the admin console and application gateway.
+  * If you don't have an Azure DNS Zone, it will create the DNS Zone in the same resource group as the WebLogic cluster, then create the DNS alias for the admin console.

 ### Configure DNS Alias on an Existing Azure DNS Zone

 To configure a DNS alias on an existing Azure DNS Zone, in addition to the required parameters, you must also specify an Azure user-assigned managed identity ID and the resource group name in which your DNS Zone is deployed.

-This is an example to create a DNS alias `admin.contoso.com` for the admin console and `applciations.contoso.com` for the application gateway on an existing Azure DNS Zone.
+This is an example to create a DNS alias `admin.contoso.com` for the admin console in an existing Azure DNS Zone.

 ```bash
 $ curl -fsSL {{ site.data.var.artifactsLocationBase }}{{ pageDir }}/{{ site.data.var.artifactsLocationTag }}/cli-scripts/custom-dns-alias-cli.sh \